 On top of that, businesses which have electronic transactions directly with the government or those which are equipped with the accounting software, accounting and e-invoice software complying to regulations set out by the authorities, are exempted from using e-invoices with verification codes.

-From 2020 onwards, the use of electronic invoices tax verification codes will be extended as a requirement for self-employed individuals and companies with annual turnover of more than VND 3 billion (US$103,400), and more than 10 employees.
+From 2020 onwards, the use of electronic invoices tax verification codes will be extended as a requirement for self-employed individuals and companies with annual turnover of at least VND 3 billion (US$103,400), and more than 10 employees.
 Sectors that are included in this new rule are agriculture, forestry, fishery, and construction.

 Besides, individuals and companies in trade and service industry with revenue of at least VND 10 billion (US$428,000) annually will need e-invoices with tax verification codes as well.